Johann Carrasso

-Johann Carrasso (born 7 May 1988) is a French football player who is without club since being released by Stade de Reims in summer 2019.
+Johann Carrasso (born 7 May 1988) is a French former footballer who plays as a goalkeeper.
 He is the younger brother of former France national football team goalkeeper and Bordeaux legend Cédric Carrasso.

 Club career

 Early career

 Born in Avignon, Carrasso began his career at his hometown club Avignon Foot 84.
 During his last year at the club, he was selected to attend the Centre de Formation de Cavaillon, an exclusive sporting club for goalkeepers.
 During his time in Cavaillon, he trained and played with nearby club US Le Pontet.

 Montpellier HSC

 In 2004, Carrasso joined Montpellier's under-16 team.
 Following his graduation from the academy, he was promoted to the first team for the Ligue 2 2007–08 season and designated as the 2nd keeper behind Geoffrey Jourdren.
 He made his debut in a Coupe de la Ligue match against Dijon.
 He made his league debut that season, as well, on 26 October in a 2–3 loss to Clermont Foot starting in place of the injured Jourdren.
 Following an extensive injury to Jourdren, he made three consecutive starts recording two shutouts against Niort and Guingamp and losing to Ajaccio 1–2.
 He made two more proficient starts that season.

 Just before the start of the 2008–09 season, Carrasso was given the role of first-choice keeper ahead of Jourdren.
 Over the course of the season, he recorded 12 clean sheets and, along with Montpellier's defense, allowed the third-fewest goals in the league.
 For his efforts, he was nominated for the Ligue 2 Goalkeeper of the Year award.